mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 a door handle that looks like it should be pushed, but the door actually operates by pulling.

-I know my wife and sister would laugh if they read this because when I'm struggling with something because it doesn't operate as I unconsciously think it should, I call it a "piece of junk" i.e., it is of low Quality.
+I know my wife and sister would laugh if they read this because when I'm struggling with something doesn't operate as I unconsciously think it should, I call it a "piece of junk" i.e., it is of low Quality.

 > Quality is not the _result_ of the collision between subject and object, it is the